Mathilde94/deep_learning_projects/readme.md

 This library is a first hands on it.

 This WIP library using Tensorflow can help building:
-   - logistic regression models           (trained on notMnist data)
+   * logistic regression models           (trained on notMnist data)
-   - neural network models                (trained on notMnist data)
+   * neural network models                (trained on notMnist data)
-   - convolutional neural network models  (trained on notMnist data)
+   * convolutional neural network models  (trained on notMnist data)
-   - skip gram models for text            (trained on text8)
+   * skip gram models for text            (trained on text8)
-   - long short term memory models        (trained on text8)
+   * long short term memory models        (trained on text8)

 ## Getting started

-Thanks to a dummy `main.py`, you can run those like this:
+Thanks to a dummy `main.py` and configurations easily editable, you can run those like this:

 ```
 python main.py <train_logistic|train_nn|train_nn_conv|train_texttrain_text_lstm>